Sovereign Debt

 This pressured a euro collapse through the fault of government incompetency.

-In late 2009, Eurozone member states of Ireland, Cyprus, Greece, Portugal, and Spain had acquired substantial government debt with no processes of repaying or refinancing, as well as a lack of funding to bail out their distressed banks without the support of third-party financial authorities.
+In late 2009, the Eurozone member states of Ireland, Cyprus, Greece, Portugal, and Spain had acquired substantial government debt with no repayment or refinancing processes.
+They also lacked funding to bail out their distressed banks without the support of third-party financial authorities.

 The intervention involved the European Central Bank (ECB), the International Monetary Fund (IMF), and the newly formed European Financial Stability Facility (EFSF) to prevent the complete collapse of the Euro and economic integrity.

-Loan agreements were reached, providing financial aid to impacted countries under the condition that those countries enforced austerity measures to compensate for the growth in national debt.
+Loan agreements were reached, providing financial aid to impacted countries provided that those countries enforced austerity measures to compensate for the growth in national debt.

-As fears increased around the extensive sovereign debt, lenders demanded higher interest rates for the imposed risk.
+As fears increased about extensive sovereign debt, lenders demanded higher interest rates to compensate for the imposed risk.
 Excessive debt and deficit levels were burdensome for countries to finance during low economic growth.

 In response, countries raised taxes and reduced expenditures, provoking social unrest and a lack of faith in the government, particularly in Greece, leading to sovereign default in June 2015.